Lou Anna Simon

-Lou Anna Kimsey Simon is an American academic administrator who served as the 20th president of Michigan State University (MSU).
-Simon was appointed interim president of the university in 2003, then served as president from 2005.
-She resigned under pressure in 2018 amid claims that she had ignored reports of sexual abuse by Larry Nasser, a sports physician at MSU.
+Lou Anna Kimsey Simon is an American academic administrator who served as the 20th president of Michigan State University (MSU) from 2005 until 2018.

-Since December 2017, Simon has been John A. Hannah Distinguished Professor in the College of Education at MSU.
-From 2012 to 2014, Simon served as chair of the executive committee of National Collegiate Athletic Association.
-She also served as chair of the Board of Directors of the Federal Reserve Bank of Chicago Detroit Branch.
+Simon was named interim president of the university in 2003, then was appointed president in 2005.
+She served as chair of the executive committee of the National Collegiate Athletic Association from and as chair of the Board of Directors of the Federal Reserve Bank of Chicago Detroit Branch from 2013 to 2015.
 She was inducted into the Michigan Women's Hall of Fame in 2016.
+In December 2017, MSU appointed her John A. Hannah Distinguished Professor in the College of Education.

+The following month, Simon resigned as university president amid claims that she had ignored reports of sexual abuse by Larry Nasser, an MSU sports physician.
+She retired from her teaching job at MSU in 2019.

 Education

 Simon received her Bachelor of Arts in mathematics from Indiana State University in Terre Haute in 1969.
 She earned a Master of Science in student personnel and counseling from Indiana State University in 1970.
-In 1974 Simon earned a PhD in higher education from MSU.
+In 1974, Simon earned a Ph.D in higher education from MSU.
 She is married and lives in East Lansing.

 Career

 Michigan State University

-Simon was hired by MSU to be a faculty member.
-Over the following years, she served in a sequence of increasingly-senior administrative positions: Assistant Director of the Office of Institutional Research, Assistant Provost for General Academic Administration, Associate Provost, Provost and Vice President for Academic Affairs from 1993 to 2004, and interim president from April 25, 2003, to September 30, 2003, while then-President M. Peter McPherson served as a representative of President George W. Bush in the reconstruction of Iraq.
+Simon was hired by MSU as a faculty member in 1974.
+Over the years, she served in increasingly senior administrative positions: Assistant Director of the Office of Institutional Research, Assistant Provost for General Academic Administration, and Associate Provost.
+She served as Provost and Vice President for Academic Affairs from 1993 to 2004.
+From April 25 to September 30, 2003, she served as interim president while then-President M. Peter McPherson served as a representative of President George W. Bush in the reconstruction of Iraq.

-On June 8, 2004, the MSU Board of Trustees voted unanimously to appoint Simon as President with a three-year, US$340,000-a-year, contract effective January 1, 2005.
+On June 8, 2004, the MSU Board of Trustees voted unanimously to appoint Simon as president, effective January 1, 2005.
+She received a three-year contract with an annual salary of US$340,000.

 In January 2006, the Board of Trustees increased Simon's salary to US$425,000 although President Simon and her husband Roy Simon donated that year's increase back to the university's capital campaign.

-In 2006, Simon decided to add Michigan State University to the list of institutions opposing the passage of the Michigan Civil Rights Initiative, an initiative that ended affirmative action in the state of Michigan.
+In 2006, Simon added MSU to the list of institutions opposing the passage of the Michigan Civil Rights Initiative, an initiative that ended affirmative action in the state of Michigan.

+In August 2012, Simon began a two-year term as chair of the NCAA's executive committee.
+She was elected to the position one week after the committee levied sanctions on Penn State for its part in the Jerry Sandusky child sex abuse case.
+Simon said her goal was to "build trust and confidence back in the system."

+Over her first decade in office, the New York Times wrote, Simon "developed a national profile" and "was renowned for her fund-raising abilities."

+In December 2017, the MSU board of trustees quietly appointed Simon as the John A. Hannah Distinguished Professor in the School of Education, bypassing the customary academic procedure for prestigious professorships.